falue/htmlDesktop/workstations/README.md

 - `"name": "DVD"` *displayed filename (do not use `"` or `'`)*
 - `"icon": "dvd.png"` *filename of icon image in `os/../systemIcons/` - or, if empty AND `"action"` starts with 'addWindow', it shows the image in `programs/<programNameDefinedInAction>/icon.png`.
 If `"action"` is also empty, it shows a default icon for that filename*
+- `"classes"` *additional classes that are given to the shortcut-container*
 - `"x": 93` *X-Position of shortcut in percent (integer)*
 - `"y": 67` *Y-Position of shortcut in percent (integer)*
 - `"action": ".."` *javascript action as string like `startDefaultProgram('fileManager')` or `addWindow(..)`*